vinkodlak/rigpro.consulting/src/pages/index.md

     - image: /img/consulting_2.jpg
       title: Wireline Consulting
       body: >-
-        We bring functional expertise to the table, on any wireline logging project.
-Our holistic approach ensures time and money are saved in each step of the operation and, at the same time, safety awareness is increased in a continuous improvement cycle.
+        We bring functional expertise to the table on any wireline logging project.
+Our holistic approach ensures time and money are saved in each step of the operation, and at the same time, safety awareness is increased in a continuous improvement cycle.
     - image: /img/work_on_2.jpg
       title: Wellsite Witnessing